-Hadrian’s Wall Path is a historical, cultural and natural wonder which should be on everyone’s walking bucket list; and at eighty four miles it’s a route which can be comfortably completed with the right planning.
+Hadrian’s Wall Path is a historical, cultural and natural wonder which should be on everyone’s walking bucket list; and at eighty four miles it’s a route which can be comfortably completed with the right gear and planning.
 Here’s a quick guide to what to expect, walking West to East, and travelling approximately fifteen miles per day.

 Starting out at the site of the second largest Roman fort, Maia, this section of the walk enjoys coastal views across the Solway Firth to Scottish shores.
 The first few miles of the trail are subject to tidal flooding (check your tides) as you walk along the Solway Coast Area of Natural Beauty.